meizabel/documentation/concepts.md

 # Spine Event Engine Concepts

-<p class="lead"> This chapter introduces some key architecture concepts we use in Spine Event Engine.</p> It assumes that you've read the [Introduction](README.md).
+<p class="lead"> This chapter introduces some key architecture concepts Spine Event Engine is based on.</p> It assumes that you've read the [Introduction](README.md).
 The Diagram below represents an architecture of the application built with Spine Event Engine.

 ![Spine Event Engine Diagram](Diagram-SpineEventEngine.svg)